whataboutpets/minimal-mistakes/_posts/cats/2019-02-11-how-to-get-rid-of-cat-allergies.md

 Remember:

-Carpets and upholstered furniture are a definite no-no.
+Carpets and upholstered furniture are the main reservoir of allergens in your home.

-One of the best ways to manage your cat allergies is to replace or remove them.
+If you can: replace or remove them.

 But if this is not an option…

-What can you do?
+What do you do?

-Above all, you need clean them regularly to keep the number of allergens as low as possible.
+In short, you need clean them regularly.

-Use a vapor steam cleaner
-Link to site
+You can vacuum the surface…

+…but for a vigorous clean you can use a [vapor steam cleaner](https://en.wikipedia.org/wiki/Vapor_steam_cleaner){:target="_blank"}.

+These cleaning appliances use steam to clean, and are extremely helpful in killing off cat proteins/dander, which ​are embedded in your carpets and upholstery.

+To top it off steam cleaners provide a chemical-free way of cleaning.

+You can get your own device or contact certified [professional cleaning services](https://www.asthmaandallergyfriendly.com/USA/professional-cleaning-services){:target="_blank"}.

+The choice is yours.

 ## 28. Mind the Litter

 ![cat in kitchen]({{ site.url }}/assets/images/cats/cat-in-kitchen.jpg)

 ## 29. Spay or Neuter